7 Tips for Passive Solar Greenhouse Design

 In cold climates, insulation is the name of the game.
 It’s the element that makes the biggest difference in the thermal performance of your space.
 We chose to go with R20 walls all around, which ironically is better than most homes in our neighbourhood.
-The R value you choose is going to be a function of how many seasons you want to grow (2, 3, or 4), how cold your environment gets, and how you plan on heating the space.
+The R value you choose is going to be a function of how many seasons you want to grow (two, three, or four), how cold your environment gets, and how you plan on heating the space.
 R20 is a good place to start for the Canadian prairies.

 On the flip side, I’ve come to believe that there is no upper limit to ventilation in a greenhouse.
 I recommend that people install a ventilation area equivalent to at least 30% of their glazing.
 However, this will only keep things cool and manageable in the shoulder months.
 To get enough air through the greenhouse, it’s important to have other ways of seasonally increasing ventilation to keep temperatures below 26˚C. We have a blowout door that can be removed seasonally .
 The other reason for excess ventilation is to allow the plants to get “exercise” – it’s important to let them blow around in the wind.

 Getting the soil right is as important as any of the other design criteria.
 Plants growing in a greenhouse grow faster, harder and longer than outside plants.
 Why?
 Because you’re creating a perfect environment for them.
 This means that you need to make sure your plants have a soil medium that can keep up with them.
 To get that medium, partner good biology with good subsoils.
-Our current greenhouse has wicking beds and mediocre soils.
-We made the mistake of building on a concrete pad, which precluded us from getting access to the subsoils.
-So now we have to continually add minerals, compost and compost tea to keep things running.
+Our first greenhouse had wicking beds and mediocre soils.
+We made the mistake of building on a concrete pad, which precluded us from getting access to the subsoils, so we had to continually add minerals, compost, and compost tea to keep things running.
 So learn from us.
 Plan your greenhouse on soil and plant your plants into the ground it encloses.
 Use heaps of compost and mulch, cycle beds with cover crops, and you’ll be laughing!